Best pianist: 21 awesome magicians of the keyboard, ranked

 Born in Poland in 1882, Friedman was among the finest ‘golden age’ interpreters of Chopin, and of many other composers too – his innate feel for Chopin’s Polish rhythms and quasi-operatic melodies was second to none.

-Like Alfred Cortot (see No. 5), Friedman had the astonishing ability to transform the sound of the piano into something resembling the human voice.
+Like Alfred Cortot (whom we'll come to later), Friedman had the astonishing ability to transform the sound of the piano into something resembling the human voice.
 With an expressive and colouristic range that matched his imaginative abilities, an ever-meaningful control of rubato and an emotional directness that goes straight to the heart of both the music and the listener, every account that Friedman has left on disc is a treasure in its own right.

 Essential recording: Ignaz Friedman plays Hummel, Chopin and Beethoven APR 5508